wellplayed/nacc/README.md

-Eligibility
+# 1. Eligibility
-Each team must belong to an accredited university or college in the United States of America or Canada.
+1. Each team must belong to an accredited university or college in the United States of America or Canada.
-List of accredited schools in USA: Download
+  1. List of accredited schools in USA: [Download ZIP](http://www.google.com/url?q=http%3A%2F%2Fope.ed.gov%2Faccreditation%2FdataFiles%2FAccreditation_2013_12.zip&sa=D&sntz=1&usg=AFQjCNErhh1CW5x1gGV3xqkT6iGky0OEmQ)
-List of accredited schools in Canada: CIC AUCC
+  2. List of accredited schools in Canada: [CIC](http://www.collegesinstitutes.ca/our-members/list-of-members/) | [AUCC](http://www.aucc.ca/about-us/member-universities)
-Online universities are ineligible
+2. Online universities are ineligible
-Each team must contain a minimum of 5 and a maximum of 7 students who all attend the same university.
+3. Each team must contain a minimum of 5 and a maximum of 7 students who all attend the same university.
-Players must be enrolled as a full time student in the Fall 2014 or Spring 2015 semester.
+4. Players must be enrolled as a full time student in the Fall 2014 or Spring 2015 semester.
-Players must be enrolled in classes in both Fall 2014 and Spring 2015 semesters Players will be required to provide proof of enrollment upon request by tournament administration.
+5. Players must be enrolled in classes in both Fall 2014 and Spring 2015 semesters
+6. Players will be required to provide proof of enrollment upon request by tournament administration.
-Players must be registered with valid names, school emails, and summoner names.
+7. Players must be registered with valid names, school emails, and summoner names.

-Tournament Format
+# 2. Tournament Format
-HOUSE RULES
+**HOUSE RULES**

-Schedule
+# 3. Schedule

-HOUSE RULES
+**HOUSE RULES**

-Game Rules
+# 4. Game Rules
 Punctuality of Players
 All players will be expected to be ready to join the game lobby and start play within a maximum of fifteen(15) minutes following the start of the round.
 Readiness includes, but is not limited to, completed client patching, configuration of in-game settings, and completed runes and mastery pages.
 Matches must be played at their scheduled times.
 Teams may not request a reschedule at any point during the qualifier.